-Lemon White Balsamic Vinaigrette (dressing) is a refreshing, light and zippy easy homemade vinaigrette perfect for tossed salads, pasta salads, drizzled on grilled peaches, chicken or fish.
+Lemon White Balsamic Vinaigrette (salad dressing) is a refreshing, light and zippy easy homemade vinaigrette perfect for tossed salads, pasta salads, drizzled on grilled peaches, chicken or fish.

 Why you are going to love Lemon White Balsamic Vinaigrette

 Lemon White Balsamic Vinaigrette is sweet, sour and well balanced salad dressing.
 You are just going to love how light and bright it is and filled with so many spring and summertime culinary possibilities.
 We made just a simple tossed salad today because we know that this vinaigrette is the star of the show.
 Get ready to make an extra-large batch because this recipe can be stored in the refrigerator for several weeks and it takes only 5 minutes to make.

 This Lemon White Balsamic Vinaigrette absolutely rocks on salads with greens and fruits together.
 We made a grilled chicken and grilled peach salad with mixed greens, quinoa, toasted almonds and drizzled over our Lemon White Balsamic Vinaigrette and it was just heavenly.
 White balsamic is fabulous as a marinade for chicken and fish.
 As white balsamic is this light straw color it does not discolor food, unlike regular aged balsamic.
 For example, using our Lemon White Balsamic Vinaigrette is a pasta salad works like a charm.
 Delicately sweet, sour, and herby and will keep your pasta salad light and bright.
 We also feel it has a lighter and brighter taste just perfect for the warmer weather.